This page is meant for people trying to get into Dark Souls III speedrunning.

 - The Downpatching method through Steam Console to downpatch your game to an older version.

-- The SpeedSouls_-_Save_Organizer.
-The Speedsouls Save Organizer lets you easily make saves and practice Bosses / Segments with the click of a button.
+- The SoulsSpeedruns Save Organizer.
+The Save Organizer lets you easily make saves and practice Bosses / Segments with the click of a button.

 - The No-Logo Mod which skips the intro logos from the game.
 These are the logos seen when starting up the game and saving & quiting.